-Criteria Area High Pass Pass Marginal Pass Fail Category 4 3 2 1 Total Focus/ Scope Explicitly articulated focus that Explicitly articulated focus that is Focus is well formed and Focus is too broad or too narrow of Inquiry addresses question(s), that is well formed and addresses articulated but still needs and/or not clearly articulated; systematically and question(s); could be more refinement; some aspects of aspects of question(s) not comprehensively addressed, cohesive, systematic, or question(s) not fully addressed; addressed; multiple topics or with a cohesive approach to comprehensive. could be more cohesive, threads of inquiry are presented inquiry. systematic, and/or that are not relevant and/or not comprehensive. clearly distinguished.
-Concepts & Key concepts and terms are Key concepts and terms are defined Key concepts and terms are Key concepts and terms are not Terms clearly defined and their and used consistently throughout introduced, but definitions are clearly defined or are inaccurate or relevance to the topic area is the document. vague and may vary across the not relevant. explained in detail. document.
-Argument Discusses scholarly literature Discusses scholarly literature and Discusses scholarly literature Does not apply scholarly literature and research supporting the research supporting the topic in a and research related to the and research supporting the topic topic and considers multiple comprehensive and clear way. topic, but the discussion is not in a comprehensive and clear way. perspectives in a comprehensive or clear. comprehensive and clear way.
-Theory Clearly identifies relevant Identifies relevant theoretical Identifies relevant theoretical Selects inappropriate theoretical theoretical framework(s) and framework(s) and connects them to framework(s) with incomplete framework and/or makes no provides a solid rationale for the topic. connection to the topic. connection to the topic. selection.
-Writing Writing is well organized, with Makes minor errors in sentence Makes some errors in sentence Makes frequent errors in sentence proper grammar using structure and/or grammar that do structure and/or grammar that structure and/or grammar that consistent citation format. not impede understanding; affects understanding; citation affects understanding; citation generally, uses consistent style in style not consistent and may style not consistent and has errors. text and references. have errors.
-Total Score Total divided by 5
+Criteria Area High Pass Pass Fail Focus/ Scope of Inquiry Explicitly articulated focus that addresses question(s), that is systematically and comprehensively addressed, with a cohesive approach to inquiry.
+Explicitly articulated focus that is well formed and addresses question(s); could be more cohesive, systematic, or comprehensive.
+Focus is too broad or too narrow and/or not clearly articulated; aspects of question(s) not addressed; multiple topics or threads of inquiry are presented that are not relevant and/or not clearly distinguished.
+Concept s & Terms Key concepts and terms are clearly defined and their relevance to the topic area is explained in detail.
+Key concepts and terms are defined and used consistently throughout the document.
+Key concepts and terms are not clearly defined or are inaccurate or not relevant.
+Argument Discusses scholarly literature and research supporting the topic and considers multiple perspectives in a comprehensive and clear way.
+Discusses scholarly literature and research supporting the topic in a comprehensive and clear way.
+Does not apply scholarly literature and research supporting the topic in a comprehensive and clear way.
+Theory Clearly identifies relevant theoretical framework(s) and provides a solid rationale for selection.
+Identifies relevant theoretical framework(s) and connects them to the topic.
+Selects inappropriate theoretical framework and/or makes no connection to the topic.
+Writing Writing is well organized, with proper grammar using consistent citation format.
+Makes minor errors in sentence structure and/or grammar that do not impede understanding; generally, uses consistent style in text and references.
+Makes frequent errors in sentence structure and/or grammar that affects understanding; citation style not consistent and has errors.